 - Volunteer leave

-- Business wide activities on a Friday afternoon, every 7 weeks (think escape rooms, drawing classes, games afternoons, online trivia)
+- Business-wide activities on a Friday afternoon every seven weeks (think escape rooms, drawing classes, games afternoons, online trivia)

 - We also match NFP donations 2:1 – to name a few!